 Before I quit my job as a federal analyst to recover from a health crisis, I planned to carry on Sam’s work as a layperson someway, somehow once I felt better.
 Life, however, decided that I first needed another doctorate, a “bit of this, bit of that” one that took me ten years to earn at The School of Hard Knocks.
 As part of my “curriculum,” I studied Kabbalah, New Thought, and The Teachings of Abraham-Hicks.

-Through my studies, I learned that we create our experiences through our way of thinking, which is another way of stating my guiding principle, “As Within, So Without.”
+Through my studies, I learned that we create our experiences through the way we think, which is another way of stating my guiding principle, “As Within, So Without.”
 Or, peace on earth begins with peaceful people.

 It’s time to re-birth Sam’s church to spread peace and prosperity globally.